rajeshv23/twydev.github.io/_posts/2019-05-24-the-effective-engineer.md

 Stephen Cohen, co-founder of Palantir:

-> When companies pay you for cushy and unchallenging 9-to-5 jobs, they are actually paying you to accept a much lower intellectual growth rate.
+> When companies pay you for cushy and non-challenging 9-to-5 jobs, they are actually paying you to accept a much lower intellectual growth rate.
 When you recognize that intelligence is compounding, the cost of missing long-term compounding is enormous.

 **Seek Work Environment Conducive to Learning**

 Since you will be spending a lot of time at work, choose a work environment that promotes sustainable learning at both personal and professional level, using these criteria:

 1. Fast Growth - ample opportunities to make big impact and increase your responsibilities creates an environment that attracts strong talent, which generate a feedback to even faster growth.
 Environment that lacks growth leads to stagnation, politics and loss of talent.
-2. Training - effective teams recognise the importance of onboarding and mentorship.
+2. Training - effective teams recognize the importance of onboarding and mentorship.
 See the [earlier section.](#focus-on-high-leverage-activities)
-3. Openness - a culture that share feedback and information proactively, reflecting on failures and internalising lessons learnt.
+3. Openness - a culture that share feedback and information proactively, reflecting on failures and internalizing lessons learnt.
 4. Pace - iterating quickly provides faster feedback cycle and enables you to learn faster.
 Bureaucracy usually kills speed.
 However do find a sustainable pace and avoid burn out.
 5. People - working with people who are better than you means you will have better mentors and teachers.
 Your teammates can matter more than your actual job scope.
 6. Autonomy - freedom to choose what and how to work drives learning.
 Smaller companies usually provide more diverse learning opportunities.